Car TalkCar MaintenanceDecoding Maruti Suzuki Trims: LXI, VXI, and ZXI Explained

 Conclusion

-Overall, here are the summary differences of the LXI, VXI, and ZXI variants of the Maruti Suzuki cars for your references.
+Overall, here is a summary differences of the LXI, VXI, and ZXI variants of the Maruti Suzuki cars for your reference.

 The top-tier ZxI edition has alloy wheels, a tachometer, body-colored bumpers and door handles, a reverse sensor and camera, keyless entry, a music system, and other luxuries that the Lxi variant is lacking.